Why Does Nature Hate The Color Blue?

 And out of the few animals that have blue skin/feathers/scales, even fewer are ‘true’ blues.
 In fact, as you’ll see, many of these animals possess intricate surfaces that make them seem blue, but actually contain no blue pigmentation at all!

-But are they the result of blue pigmentation?
+Surely, you ask, their wings must contain some form of blue pigment?
 The answer is no. Scientists have found that – rather than pigments – tiny structures on their wings are responsible for its color.
 These microscopic scales reflect up to 75% of blue light reaching them, scattering them at large angles1.
+What about the other colors, what happens to them?

+Remember that photons, being quantum objects, are better described as waves rather than individual particles.
 The scales on Morpho butterflies’ wings scatter blue light waves in phase, resulting in constructive interference.
-Other colors of light that the scales reflect are out of phase, which results in destructive interference between parallel waves.
-At the physical level, this is the cause of the brilliant blue hue of these butterflies.
+Other colors of light are reflected out of phase, which results in destructive interference between parallel waves.
+At the physical level, it ensures only a brilliant blue hue is observed.

-But once in a blue moon, we do find a living organism in possession of this pigment.
-A rare example of this is the mandarin fish, with large swatches of blue skin.
-Microscopy revealed the presence of chromatophores (light-reflecting cells) on its skin containing blue pigmentation2.
+But once in a blue moon, we do find a living organism in possession of this lesser-seen pigment.
+An example of this is the mandarin fish, with large swatches of blue skin.
+A quick look through a microscope reveals the presence of chromatophores (light-reflecting cells) on its skin containing actual blue pigmentation2!
+Another example can be found in the blood of horseshoe crabs, used in the pharmaceutical industry for detecting certain bacteria.
+Horseshoe crab blood contains hemocyanin, which when bound to oxygen turns blue, just as how hemoglobin in human blood appears red.

 One theory is that it is down to chance that blue isn’t in the ‘natural pool’ of colors.
 After all, most pigmentation in animals comes from their food.
 Flamingos are born grey and turn pink after consuming their signature diet of brine shrimp.
 In fact, eating too many carrots and pumpkins (containing beta-carotene, a natural dye) will turn our own skin a shade of orange!
-Hence the rarity of blue pigmentation is simply due to
+Hence the rarity of blue pigmentation could simply be due to pure chance.

-But can this really explain the absence of blue?
-Another theory suggests that the lack of blue comes down to the costs if using this particular color.
+Another theory suggests that the lack of blue comes down to the costs of using this particular color.
 Not the cost in terms of money, but rather the energy cost.
 Energy is a valuable resource in nature, where maximizing efficiency and effective conservation can be the difference between survival and death.

-From a chemical point of view, emission of visible light is the result of fluorescence.
-The process of fluorescence involves an excited electron coming back down to its ground state.
-This releases energy in the form of a photon, or light, of a particular wavelength.
+From a chemical point of view, the emission of visible light is a result of fluorescence.
+Atoms and molecules contain electrons, which can be excited to higher energy levels, fluorescence occurs when these excited electrons come back down to their starting (ground state).
+Fluorescence is just the excess energy in the form of a photon, or light, of a particular wavelength.
+The more general term for this process is radiation.

-What this means is, from an evolutionary perspective, having a bunch of high energy structures that can emit blue light isn’t a particularly appealing prospect!
+From an evolutionary perspective, having a bunch of high energy structures that can emit blue light isn’t a particularly appealing prospect!
 These structures will require more energy to maintain and be more reactive than other lower energy, higher wavelength dyes, such as orange or brown.
-And when animals and plants do choose to present the color blue, they prefer using light scattering physics instead!
+And when animals and plants do choose to present the color blue, evolution would gravitate toward using light-scattering physics instead of pigmentation!

 - Vukusic, P., Sambles, J. R., Lawrence, C. R., & Wootton, R. J. (1999).
 Quantified interference and diffraction in single Morpho butterfly scales.
 Proceedings of the Royal Society of London.
 Series B: Biological Sciences, 266(1427), 1403-1411.